 6000-level courses are graduate counterparts of undergraduate 4000-level courses.
 To enroll in or receive credit for any courses at the 6000 level or above, you must have been officially admitted by the Graduate School, either to a degree program or as a non-degree student, or have been approved to enroll as a senior in graduate-level courses through a request using form GS6 Request for Senior Enrollment in Graduate Courses, or form GS6--Bachelor-to-Graduate Request for Combined Education Plan (see the previous topic, Dual master's degrees).
-You may not enroll in 6000-level courses for which the corresponding undergraduate 4000-level credit has been awarded, nor can graduate credit be awarded retroactively for 4000-level undergraduate courses already completed.
+You may not enroll in 6000-level courses for which the corresponding undergraduate 4000-level courses already completed.